 Breeders that leave things up for chance may not know that they are breeding diseases into the dogs.

 Mini Goldendoodle health concerns include:

-- Various eye diseases such as progressive retinal atrophy, cataracts and glaucoma
+- Various eye diseases – Common eye diseases include progressive retinal atrophy, cataracts and glaucoma

-To minimize the risk of buying a dog with health issues ask the breeder for proof of health testing on both the parents.
-Possible tests include:
+To minimize the risk of buying a dog with health issues, ask the breeder for proof of health testing on both the parents.